vitoroidaniel/MongoDb-Test/README.md

 ![Image](mongodb.png)
 # Test Database for an IT Company

+👋 Hi there!
+If you enjoy my content and would like to support me, consider buying me a coffee ☕️: [Buy Me a Coffee](https://www.buymeacoffee.com/danikavitoroi)

 This repository contains scripts and data for setting up a test database for an IT company.
 The database includes collections for employees, departments, and children associated with employees.

 ## Database Setup